AllenNeuralDynamics/aind-behavior-curriculum/README.md

 Here are some more examples of the possibilities.
 The high-level stage graph are shown to the left and the individual policy graphs are shown to the right.
 All diagrams have been generated automatically from examples/example_project and examples/example_project_2.

-Here are some examples of the possibilities.
-The high-level stage graph are shown to the left and the inidividual policy graphs are shown to the right.

 | ![Tree Curriculum](./examples/example_project_2/diagrams/tree_curr_diagram.png "Title") |
 |:--:|